Higher Koszul duality and $n$-affineness: Betti stacks and n -affineness

-Summarizing, the above diagram is a commutative diagram of categories where the arrow on the left is a right adjoint which preserves geometric realizations and the arrow on the right is a \textit{conservative} right adjoint which preserves geometric realizations.
-Moreover, for any $\Bbbk$-linear presentable category $\scrC$ we have that the unit map for the adjunction $\operatorname{const}\dashv\Gamma(X,-)$ produces by adjunction the map If this was an equivalence, then invoking \cite[Corollary $4.7.3.16$]{ha} one would deduce the existence of a left adjoint to $\Gamma^{\operatorname{enh}}(X_{\operatorname{B}},-)$ (which of course has to be $\operatorname{Loc}_{\operatorname{X_{\operatorname{B}}}}$) and this left adjoint is moreover \textit{fully faithful}.
-Since forgetting the $\LocSys(X;\Bbbk)$-module structure is conservative, we can check whether this map is an equivalence at the level of the underlying $\Bbbk$-linear categories.
-On one side, we can write the domain of the above map as thanks to the fact that one can swap limits and colimits of presentable categories indexed by groupoids (\cref{lemma:limitsandcolimitsovergroupoids}).
-On the other hand, the codomain of this map is so we immediately deduce our claim. \end{proof} \begin{porism} The proof of \cref{prop:fullyfaithfulness} relies crucially on \cite[Corollary 4.7.3.16]{ha}.
-As an immediate consequence of that result, it follows that the fully faithful left adjoint $\mathrm{Loc}_{X_{\operatorname{B}}}$ is an equivalence precisely if the global sections functor is conservative, because this is the only obstruction to its monadicity.
+obtained by adjunction from the $n$-functor which constitutes the unit for the adjunction $\operatorname{const}\dashv\Gamma(X,-)$, is an equivalence.
+Since forgetting the $n\LocSysCattwo^{n-1}(X;\Bbbk)$-module structure is conservative, we can check whether this map is an equivalence at the level of the underlying $\Bbbk$-linear presentable $n$-categories.
+On one side, we can write the domain of the above map as thanks to the fact that one can swap limits and colimits of presentable $n$-categories indexed by spaces.
+On the other hand, the codomain of this map is So, we can apply \cite[Corollary 4.7.3.16]{ha} and obtain that the functor $\Gamma^{\mathrm{enh}}(X_{\operatorname{B}},-)$ admits a fully faithful left adjoint $\mathrm{Loc}^n_{X_{\operatorname{B}}}$. \end{proof} \begin{porism} The proof of \cref{prop:fullyfaithfulness} crucially relies on \cite[Corollary 4.7.3.16]{ha}, which also implies that the fully faithful left adjoint $\mathrm{Loc}^n_{X_{\operatorname{B}}}$ is an equivalence precisely if the global sections functor is conservative, because this is the only obstruction to its monadicity.
+Note that the proof of \cref{prop:fullyfaithfulness} provides an identification between the global sections $(n+1)$-functor $(n+1)\bm{\Gamma}(X_{\operatorname{B}},-)$ and the global sections $(n+1)$-functor for local systems of presentable $n$-categories over $X$; in turn these are realized as a limit of presentable $n$-categories indexed by the space $X$.
+Since limits and colimits of presentable $n$-categories over diagrams indexed by spaces are canonically equivalent for all $n\geqslant1$, it follows that in this case the global sections \textit{always} commute with \textit{all} colimits.
+This simplifies greatly the discussion in \cref{remark:on0affineness} when $n\geqslant1$, and implies that for Betti stacks the weak and strong notions of $n$-affineness agree already for $n=1$ (but not for $n=0$).